The Intex inflatable hot tub is one of the most popular inflatable spas around at the moment. But does that mean it’s the best?

 As you can see, most of the differences are positive although it would have been great to see a hard water treatment function on the Coleman.
 The locking cover buckles that the Intex has would have been useful as well.

 But these are just small things when compared to the better quality and reliability of the Coleman spa.
-The better service and support is another reason to go for the Coleman as well.
+The better service and support is another reason we recommend you check out the 2 Best Coleman Inflatable Lay-Z-Spas we review here.